wendellpiez/xproc-zone/running-xproc.md

 One option available to everyone is to run an available XProc engine from the command line.
 As it provides a level basis for everyone, everything on this repository is built to work from a command line or shell script, including under CI/CD (continuous integration/development).
 This offers versatility along with platform independence.

-Open source processors that can execute your XProc pipelines using command-line invocations include [Morgana XProc III-se][morgana] and [XML Calabash 3][xmlcalabash3].
-This repository provides instructions for using Morgana III-se, while on occasion XML Calabash may also be used, as documented.
+Open source processors that can execute your XProc pipelines using command-line invocations include [Morgana XProc-IIIse][morgana] and [XML Calabash 3][xmlcalabash3].
+This repository provides instructions for using Morgana-IIIse, while on occasion XML Calabash may also be used, as documented.

-### Setting up Morgana XProc III-se for the project
+### Setting up Morgana XProc-IIIse for the project

 Those without an XProc 3.0 processor can install one.
 See the file [setup/morgana-setup.md](setup/morgana-setup.md).

 [Morgana][morgana] is implemented in Scala by Achim Berndzen, on a Java platform.
 It is lightweight, fast, conformant, and extensible: this installation supports Schematron and XSpec as well as supported standard features including XSLT and XQuery (using Saxon).

 Morgana is open source software licensed under the [GNU General Public License (GPL) 3](http://www.gnu.de/documents/gpl-3.1.en.html).
+IIIse is the open-source, unsupported edition.
+See the Morgana pages for information on Morgana-IIIee, the extended editionn.

 ### Using XML Calabash for the project